-5. Secretary of the Commission
+Rule 107 Clerk of the Commission

-The Director of the Administrative Office of the Illinois Courts is designated as Secretary in all proceedings before the Commission.
-The Director is empowered to perform those duties ordinarily performed by a clerk of a court of record in this state and such other duties as may be delegated by the Commission.
-The Director shall keep and preserve all records of the Commission.
-The Director may designate an individual from the Administrative Office to serve in his or her stead at hearings and meetings of the Commission.
+- (a) The Executive Director and General Counsel shall act as the Clerk in all proceedings before the Commission. - (b) The Clerk is empowered to perform those duties ordinarily performed by a clerk of a court of record in this state and such other duties as may be delegated by the Commission.
+The Clerk shall be the custodian of records and docket of the Commission, which shall be preserved. - (c) The Commission may designate another individual to act as Deputy Clerk when the Executive Director and General Counsel is unable to perform the duties of Clerk.